nofendian17/gobriva/README.md

 ## Error Handling

-The library provides comprehensive error handling with structured error types.
+The library provides comprehensive error handling with structured error types that parse directly from API responses.

 ### Error Types